 What If Things Go Wrong

-If you make the decision that you can no longer afford your franchise, you will need to:
+If you make the decision that you can no longer wish to operate your franchise, you will need to:

-- Meet your franchisor and discuss the situation to see if there is any support you can access to help you continue or to help you wind up your franchise.
+- Meet your franchisor and discuss the situation to see what support there is to help you sell or close down your franchise.

-- Agree on a sale plan with the franchisor so that the business can transfer to a new franchisee smoothly.
+- Agree on an action plan with the franchisor so that the business can be sold or closed down

-- Finalise your accounts and pay all wages, invoices, tax accounts required to close down your venture.
+- Finalise your accounts and pay all wages, invoices, tax accounts, redundancies required to close down your business.

-- Work with the new franchisee to ensure the business does not need to close down before someone new takes it on.
+- If applicable, work with the new franchisee to ensure the business does not need to close down before someone new takes it on.

 Finally, whatever you decide to do, you must complete thorough research before jumping in.
-Knowing your franchise inside out will help you to make it a success and so reading the fine print and understanding how much you will need to invest each month in order to see a return is imperative before you sign any document.
+Please do your due diligence, ask to speak to existing franchisees, get a feel for the franchise through them.
+Knowing your franchise inside out will help you make it a success and so reading the fine print and understanding how much you will need to invest each month to see a return is imperative before you sign any document.